danielmurphy1/twitter-api-app/README.md

 In creating this app, I learned how to work with Express and Node for the backend in order to create a full-stack application.
 Doing so was challenging, but it was also very rewarding to teach myself the basics of backend development.
 Moreover, as the Twitter API is more complicated than the previous API's with which I have worked (see StarWars API application and Brewery Database Application [here](https://github.com/danielmurphy1/star-wars-api) and[here](https://github.com/danielmurphy1/brewery-database-app), respectively), I also learned quite a bit more about requesting data from an external source, using PostMan, and navigating published documentation for external data sources so that I was able to get information that I needed.

-Once again, for the styling, I mostly took advantage of the Bootstrap library, but also added some of my own custom styling for some components using CSS (and thus navigating and correcting Bootstrap and custom styling conflicts so that I received the desired styling outcomes.)
+For the styling, I mostly took advantage of the Bootstrap library, but also added some of my own custom styling for some components using CSS (and thus navigating and correcting Bootstrap and custom styling conflicts so that I received the desired styling outcomes.)

 ### Author